dyne/Zenroom/lib/niwi/docs/pbsch-cmt-profile.md

 # PBSch Cmt Profile

-This document records the current PBSch commitment profile and the work needed before claiming the paper-exact Cmt from `niwi/2025-1992.pdf`.
+This document records the current PBSch commitment profile and the remaining work before claiming paper-exact RPBSch from `niwi/2025-1992.pdf`.

 ## Current Profile

-The current implementation uses a binding Pedersen profile over secp256k1:
+The current implementation uses a Pedersen-backed extractable opening profile over secp256k1:

 - `ck` is the x-only encoding of `H`, derived by `SHA-256("Zenroom/PBSch/PedersenH/v1" || iteration)` until lift succeeds